 The JCC’s Bulletin dates back to the 1930s, when it was a premier source of news for the local Jewish community.
 We are proud to continue this tradition of keeping our JCC community informed via our virtual Bulletin.

 The bulletin circa 1974

-I hope you all get a chance to spend quality time with your loved ones over the holidays.
-On behalf of our JCC family, I wish you a happy and healthy holiday season.
+As we celebrate the beginning of spring and the holidays, I hope you get a chance to spend time with your loved ones and enjoy the season.
+On behalf of our JCC family, I wish you a happy holiday season.

 -Orit Lender, CEO